 Four Accounting Assumptions:

-There would be no way to cover all the principles, assumptions, and constraints that make up GAAPS on this one page, but I did want to mention a few assumptions that I think are very important to our small businesses…
+There would be no way to cover all the principles, assumptions, and constraints that makeup generally accepted accounting principles on this one page, but I did want to mention a few assumptions that I think are very important to our small businesses…

 - The Business or Economic Entity Assumption – This assumption requires companies to keep all of our business transactions separate from our personal transactions.
 One of the first things you should do when you start your small business is open up a separate checking account and only use it to pay and record all of your business transactions.

 - Monetary Assumption – This assumption requires us to record and present all transactions in a monetary unit such as the dollar.

 - Time Period Assumption – This accounting principle assumes that all of our business operations can be recorded and separated into different time periods such as months, quarters, and years.